-4.27 RESOURCE RECOVERY EQUIPMENT
+4.23 RESOURCE RECOVERY EQUIPMENT

 Equipment used to process solid or hazardous waste at a resource recovery facility is exempt from the sales and use tax.
-The exemption includes pollution control equipment at a facility that burns refuse-derived fuel or mixed municipal solid waste as its primary fuel.
+The exemption includes pollution control equipment at a facility that burns refuse-derived fuel or mixed municipal solid waste as its primary fuel and also equipment of an electric generation facility that utilizes waste tires as its primary fuel.